andreamoro-git/BM-Spatial-SIR/README.md

 # BM-Spatial-SIR

-Replication package for "Learning Epidemiology by Doing: The Empirical Implications of a Spatial SIR Model with Behavioral Responses," NBER Working Paper 27590, June 2020
+Replication package for Alberto Bisin and Andrea Moro, "Learning Epidemiology by Doing: The Empirical Implications of a Spatial SIR Model with Behavioral Responses," NBER Working Paper 27590, June 2020

 Overview
 --------